Toulik-Das/Data-Visualization-Dashboard/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 Must give credit to World Bank for the data.
 You can find the Licensing for the data and other descriptive information at the Wold Bank [web page](https://data.worldbank.org/).Feel free to re-use the code here as you would like!
-If it's possible push some mode data analytics result in the dashboard.
+If it's possible push some more data analytics result in the dashboard.